captjt/site/about/index.md

 I'm Jordan, a software engineer in the Washington, D.C. area.
 I focus on developing and maintaining distributed systems in Go and NodeJS.
-I've come to enjoy studing, developing and architecting distributed systems.
+I've come to enjoy studying, developing and architecting distributed systems.
 I strive for solving unique problems with efficient and effective solutions.

 I am lucky enough to develop backend systems, while maintaining platform